 Community House In 1936, as a Works Progress Administration (WPA) project, men from Bay Village and the WPA worked on Lake Road and also remodeled the Cahoon family barn to serve as a community house for the growing city.
 The new building replaced the old red schoolhouse at Bassett and Lake roads as the center of community activities.
 The lower portion housed the city’s fire department for many years.
 The Bay Village Community House currently is home to the city's recreation department and the Village Bicycle Cooperative.
 Plans for the future will make it a modern up-to-date community center to serve us even better.

-Cahoon Cabin Joseph Cahoon and his family drove into the valley in Dover Township, now Bay Village, on Oct.
+Cahoon Replica 1810 Cabin Joseph Cahoon and his family drove into the valley in Dover Township, now Bay Village, on Oct.
 10, 1810.
 Since winter was approaching, it was imperative to create shelter.
 They built a cabin on the east side of a creek near the lakeshore in four days.
 In 1818, construction of their permanent home was completed at the top of the path along the lake and it now houses Rose Hill Museum.
 In 1976, Bay Village Mayor Henry Reese established a commission to plan historical events for the American Bicentennial.
-Boy Scout leaders John Brant and Donald Harris, along with members of the Bay Village Girl and Boy Scouts, their parents and friends, worked 3,900 hours to reconstruct the Cahoon cabin.
+Boy Scout leaders John Brant and Donald Harris, along with members of the Bay Village Girl and Boy Scouts, their parents and friends, worked 3,900 hours to construct the pioneer cabin.
 A ribbon cutting was celebrated on Oct.
 10, 1981, 171 years after the arrival of the Cahoons in Bay Village.

 Smoke House and Jail A. Horace Wolf, who became the second mayor of Bay Village, serving from 1910 to 1915, lived on a property given to him by his father, Alfred, at 492 Bradley Road.
 (Horace had an airport in the 1920s located on the land behind St. Barnabas Church.)
 The old stone smoke house that stood behind the homestead house was used as a jail prior to Horace’s becoming mayor.
 It was used to lock up prisoners until the Marshall could take them to the county jail.